Harassment & Discrimination Policy

 - have the College request the presence of individuals at investigative and resolution proceedings;

 - review of relevant information uncovered in the investigation, subject to the confidentiality limitations imposed by state and federal law.
-The Title IX Coordinator, and in Harassment cases together with the Chair of the HSMB, may limit information shared based on relevance, whether its disclosure would be more prejudicial to a party or witness than probative, whether it would constitute an unwarranted invasion of an individual’s privacy, or for other legitimate reasons;
+The Title IX Coordinator and the Chair of the SMB, may limit information shared based on relevance, whether its disclosure would be more prejudicial to a party or witness than probative, whether it would constitute an unwarranted invasion of an individual’s privacy, or for other legitimate reasons;

 - be notified of the finding and any sanction following any Review Panel or Senior Staff Member review;

-- petition the Chair of the HSMB in Harassment cases and the Title IX Coordinator in Discrimination cases for removal of any member of the Investigation Team or Review Panel (in Harassment cases) on the basis of demonstrated bias or conflict of interest;
+- petition the Chair of the SMB and the Title IX Coordinator for removal of any member of the Investigation Team or Review Panel on the basis of demonstrated bias or conflict of interest;

 - appeal any finding and any sanction, to the extent provided for and in accordance with the standards for appeal established by this Policy;